 In order to pick up your will call tickets, you will be required to present:

 The Ohio State Ticket Office will not release tickets if the name on the ID and credit card does not match the name used to purchase the tickets, or if the photo on the ID does not appear to be the photo of the person retrieving the tickets.
 The original ticket holder may designate another individual to pick up their tickets by contacting us in writing prior to event day.
 Requests must be approved by the Ohio State Ticket Office.

-Will call located in the Southeast corner of the Schottenstein Center is open M-F 8am until the end of halftime and starting 90 minutes before tip-off on home game days.
+Will Call is located in the Southeast corner of the Schottenstein Center and is open M-F 8am-5pm and starting 90 minutes before tip-off on home game days for:

-Will call located in the Northwest corner (auxillary gym) of the Schottenstein Center opens 90 minutes prior to tip-off remaining open until halftime:
+Will Call located in the Northwest corner (auxillary gym hallway) of the Schottenstein Center is open 90 minutes prior to tip-off until halftime for:

-Free Public parking can be found at Bill Davis Stadium and the Buckeye Lots.
+Free public parking can be found at Bill Davis Stadium and the Buckeye Lots.
 Disabled parking is available for those with state-issued handicap placards and is located adjacent to the Schottenstein Center and at Bill Davis Stadium.
 Overflow disabled parking is available at the Buckeye Lots off of Ackerman Road.
 For games that attract a larger crowd, Quick Schott Shuttle will run from the Buckeye Lots to the Schottenstein Center beginning approximately 2 hours prior to tip-off.
-View a Women’s Basketball Parking map.
+Click here to view a Women’s Basketball Parking Map.

 In the 100 (entry) level of the arena, permanent seating begins at row L on the sides.
 Permanent seating begins at row M on the ends/corners.
 Seats in the lower rows are temporary padded folding chairs.
-A Women’s Basketball seating chart can be found by clicking HERE.
+Please click here for a Women’s Basketball Seating Map.

 When seated in a section, seat 1 is always on the right.